A Few Reasons to Form a Healthy Mental

 Human progression is both collective and individual, and thinking of the future according to the plan of evolution depicted in classical theosophy is the best foundation for correct action in the short term.
 Study of the secret doctrine will provide peace of mind and a clear vision.
 Those who work for the good of mankind and of their countries must use the creative power of thought in an altruistic way, and replace self-defeating ideas with the correct view of universal brotherhood as the practical Law that guides all beings.

 See Part Three in the book “The Fire and Light of Theosophical Literature” (The Aquarian Theosophist, 2013, 255 pp.).
-Among the articles available online one can find in our associated websites “Meditating on Peace in the Middle East”, “Meditation on the Awakening of Mankind” and “The Future of Mankind is Bright” approach the same question.
-The article “Humanity is in the Making” (this one by S. Radhakrishnan) should also be mentioned.
-All of these articles can be found in our associated websites.
+These are some of the articles available in our associated websites which express the same general idea: “Meditating on Peace in the Middle East”, “Meditation on the Awakening of Mankind”, “Meditation on the Awakening of the United States” and “The Future of Mankind is Bright”.
+The article “Humanity Is In The Making” (by S. Radhakrishnan) should also be considered.
 Other related articles will be found in our websites which are not mentioned in the lines above.

 From “The Yoga Aphorisms of Patanjali”, An Interpretation, by W.Q.
-Judge, Theosophy Co., India, 1984, 74 pp., see Book II, Aphorisms 33 and 34.
-The book is available in PDF in our associated websites.
+Judge.
+See Book II, Aphorisms 33 and 34.

 On the role of the esoteric movement in the ethical awakening of mankind during the 21st century, see the book “The Fire and Light of Theosophical Literature”, by Carlos Cardoso Aveline.